bodekerscientific/nz_snow_tools/README.rst

 The package has been tested in Python 2.7

-the snow model is called from run_snow_model
+The snow model is called from run_snow_model (for 2D met input) or run_snow_model_simple (for 1D met input)

-a configuration dictionary is required.
-THis dictionary specifies the parameter values, which will override the default values specified in the functions.
+A configuration dictionary can be used to change the default parameter values in the snow model.
+This dictionary specifies the parameter values, which will override the default values specified in the functions.